microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/oninteractiveauthflowstartlistener.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Derived class of [authenticationEventListener](../resources/authenticationeventlistener.md) for the **onInteractiveAuthFlowStart** event.
-Used for configuring whether the authentication flow allows for sign up.
-If this listener is not specified, then sign up will be disabled by default.
+Used for configuring whether the authentication flow allows for sign up as defined in the **onInteractiveAuthFlowStart** event in an [externalUsersSelfServiceSignUpEventsFlow](externalUsersSelfServiceSignUpEventsFlow.md) user flow type.
+If this listener is not specified, then sign up is disabled by default.

 Inherits from [authenticationEventListener](../resources/authenticationeventlistener.md).